dev-nicolaos/personal-site/src/content/thoughts/site-changelog-may-june-2024.md

 ## Redesigned Homepage and Navigation

-The old homepage mainly consisted of large blocks of text that didn't feel very welcoming.
-I redesigned it to have shorter and more scan-able sections that link to other pages on the site with more details.
-I've also relocated my external profile links from the site wide navigation into one of the new sections to makes room in for a new internal page (see below).
-The navigation also uses `aria-current` as a styling hook for the link representing the current page.
+The old [homepage] was made up of large blocks of text that didn't feel very welcoming.
+I've redesigned it to have shorter and more scan-able sections that link to other pages on the site with more details.
+I've also relocated my external profile links from the site wide navigation into one of the new sections to makes room for a new internal link (see below).
+Finally, the navigation now uses `aria-current` as a styling hook for the link representing the current page.

 ## New Feed!